al-swaiti/al-swaiti.github.io/README.md

 # Abdallah Alswaiti - Portfolio

-This is the personal portfolio website for Abdallah Alswaiti, showcasing skills and experience as a Linux System Engineer and educator.
+This is the advanced portfolio website for Abdallah Alswaiti, showcasing expertise as a Linux System Engineer, Physics Educator, and AI/Robotics specialist.

 ## Features

-- Interactive intro video
+- Interactive intro video with immersive experience
-- Terminal-based portfolio interface
+- Terminal-based interactive portfolio interface
-- CPU-inspired navigation with mindmap
+- CPU-inspired navigation with dynamic mindmap visualization
-- Audio-reactive elements and visualizations
+- Real-time audio-reactive elements and visualizations
-- Project showcase with timeline entries
+- Comprehensive project showcase with detailed timeline entries

 ## Technologies Used

-- HTML5
+- HTML5 with modern semantic elements
-- CSS3 (with advanced animations)
+- CSS3 with advanced animations and responsive design
-- JavaScript (vanilla)
+- Vanilla JavaScript with audio visualization
-- Audio Web API for sound visualizations
+- Web Audio API for real-time sound processing and visualization
+- Canvas-based dynamic graphics

 ## Copyright Notice

-© 2024 Abdallah Alswaiti.
+© 2025 Abdallah Alswaiti.
 All rights reserved.

 This website and all its contents (including but not limited to text, images, code, design, and audio-visual elements) are protected by copyright law.
 Unauthorized copying, redistribution, or reproduction of any part of this website without express written permission is strictly prohibited.